-The North East FEI cluster group was initiated in 1997.
+The North East OWL cluster group was initiated in 1997.
 It formed a Constitution in 2004 and in 2007 the group formulated a Partnership Agreement for its members to work together to increase the understanding and appreciation of the environmental, social, and economic potential of trees, woodlands and forests (key themes within the Scottish Forestry Strategy).
-The group meets quarterly and is made up of interested individuals from the educational sector, providers of outdoor learning (Deeside Forest Schools, Mudpie Adventures Outdoor Woodland Learning School ), representatives from Aberdeen City and Aberdeenshire Councils, Buchan Countryside Group, Forestry Commission Scotland, National Trust for Scotland and Scottish Natural Heritage.
+The group meets quarterly and is made up of interested individuals from the educational sector, providers of outdoor learning e.g. NESOLG, Freelance Educators, Gardening4Kids, representatives from Aberdeen City and Aberdeenshire Councils, Scottish Forestry, National Trust for Scotland and Glen Tanar Ranger Service.

-In 2005 the North East FEI cluster group employed a Development Officer to increase awareness of and opportunity for woodland education in NE Scotland, and to support existing providers of outdoor learning in woodland environments (coinciding with the FC Woods for Learning strategy).
+The aims of OWL North East Cluster Group (OWLNEG) is to increase awareness of and opportunity for woodland education in NE Scotland, and to support existing providers of outdoor learning in woodland environments (coinciding with the FC Woods for Learning strategy).

-FEI supports schools and communities delivering Outdoor Learning (such as Forest School, John Muir Award, Eco-schools, Active Schools etc.) in the Aberdeen city and Aberdeenshire areas.
+OWLNEG supports schools and communities delivering outdoor learning (such as Forest School, John Muir Award, Eco-schools, Active Schools etc.) in the Aberdeen city and Aberdeenshire areas.

-Our aim is to to help people of all ages understand why trees and forests are important.
+Our aim is to to help people of all ages understand why trees, forests and our natural habitats are important.